Table of Contents

 The VA Combined Ratings Table is where all the math magic happens.

 Instructions: List all disabilities in descending order.
 Start with the highest disability rating, find it in the left column, and find the intersecting point with the next highest disability rating.
 This is your combined rating for these two disabilities.
 If these are your only two disabilities, you can round to the nearest number divisible by 10 (all numbers 4.9 and lower are rounded down; 5 and higher are rounded up).
 Repeat this process until you have run the numbers for all disability ratings.

 (Article continues below table):

-Online VA Disability Ratings Calculator: It’s great to know how to use the Combined Ratings Table so you can verify your disability rating for yourself.
+Online VA Disability Ratings Calculators: It’s great to know how to use the Combined Ratings Table so you can verify your disability rating for yourself.
 But it’s also nice to be able to use a calculator that takes all of these factors into consideration.
-Here is a great online calculator that will help you determine your disability rating.
-This calculator seems accurate for the most part.
-However, it doesn’t seem to account for the bilateral factor.
-So you may wish to use the Combined Ratings Table to determine your overall rating if you have bilateral disabilities.
+There are several websites that have useful calculators.
+Be sure to test several to be sure to find one that offers the correct values.

 VA Math can seem confusing at first.
 But it makes sense when you take some time to run the numbers.
 When in doubt, use the Combined Ratings Table to do the math for you.
 If you have further questions about your specific case, then I recommend contacting the VA for clarification or contacting a Veterans Service Officer at a Veterans Service Organization.
 VSO’s will help you with your claim free of charge.